 Reddit Posting and Management

 Reddit is a top citation source for multiple AI search engines.
-Grok cites Reddit more than any other source type.
-ChatGPT uses Reddit as a signal for community validation.
+Perplexity cites it most (~46.7% of citations), Google AI Overviews leans on it heavily, and Reddit is Grok's single most-cited domain (~16%).
+ChatGPT uses Reddit as a signal for community validation, while Claude effectively ignores it.
 A platform that identifies Reddit threads AI search engines cite, drafts contextually relevant comments, and posts on behalf of client accounts saves the agency from managing Reddit manually, which is time-consuming and difficult to scale across multiple client verticals.

-As of June 2026, only two AEO platforms actually post Reddit content: Loudmink ($99 to $599/mo, 20 to 40 comments/mo depending on plan) and AEO Engine ($4,500 to $8,500/mo).
+As of July 2026, few AEO platforms actually post Reddit content: Loudmink drafts and posts comments ($99 to $599/mo, 20/mo on Pro and 40/mo on Max), and done-for-you services like AEO Engine ($1,597 to $2,997/mo) include Reddit and Quora seeding as part of the managed offering.
 Most other platforms either surface Reddit threads without drafting content or do not address Reddit at all.

 YouTube Content Support

-YouTube is the most cited third-party source for Perplexity, Gemini, and Grok.
+YouTube is a top third-party source for Gemini and Grok, and dominates Google AI Overviews.
 A platform that identifies which YouTube videos AI search engines cite and recommends videos to create (with titles, topics, and scripts) gives the agency a channel that almost no competitor is covering.
 YouTube content support is rare in AEO platforms.
-As of June 2026, Loudmink is the only AEO platform that includes YouTube content recommendations (10/mo on the Max plan).
+As of July 2026, Loudmink is one of the few AEO platforms that includes YouTube content recommendations (10/mo on the Max plan), a channel most competitors leave untouched.

 API Access